Prag8855/aab/content/docs/wohnungsgeberbestatigung.md

 - The names of the people who move in
 - The move-in date

+## Download the template

+{% include "blocks/_downloadDocuments.html"%}

-This *Wohnungsgeberbestätigung* template is an official example from the city of Berlin.
+This template is an official example from Berlin.de.
 You can also use your own template.[^1]

 [^0]: [gesetze-im-internet.de](https://www.gesetze-im-internet.de/englisch_bgb/englisch_bgb.html#p1968), [immobilienscout24.de](https://www.immobilienscout24.de/wissen/mieten/untervermietung.html)
 [^1]: [reddit.com/r/berlin](https://old.reddit.com/r/berlin/comments/7r3rhe/question_about_anmeldung/dsu4ffx/)